denniswien/Ubrert-Braine-Wonderlofmenhancenmanon/README.md

 ![alt tag](http://www.interload.co.il/upload/8002811.PNG)

-When the request is approved and accepted by everybody, it will be merged to the "master" branch where

-the latest code is.
+Finally, "Squash and merge" when you are ready.
+Changes will be updated in the "master" branch where the latest code is.